Terms of Service

 - your unauthorised, negligent, fraudulent, or wilful acts or omissions.

-Porosi will give reasonable notice of indemnified claims, allow you to control the defence where appropriate, and provide reasonable cooperation at your cost.
-You may not settle a claim in a way that admits fault by Porosi, imposes obligations on Porosi, or affects Porosi's rights without our prior written consent.
+We will give reasonable notice of an indemnified claim, allow you to control the defence where appropriate and cooperate reasonably at your cost.
+You may not settle in a way that admits Porosi's fault, binds Porosi or affects our rights without prior written consent.

 20. Suspension and termination